-ALG is considering launching a VFH offer to compete more effectively in the domestic market.
+ALG may in the future consider launching a VFH offer to compete more effectively in the domestic market.
 This could be by attaining VFH provider status itself or by partnering with a VFH provider under a licence or auspice arrangement.
-For the avoidance of doubt, ALG is not currently a VET-FEE HELP provider and may or may not become so in the future, subject to necessary approvals at the time.
+For the avoidance of doubt, ALG is not currently a VET-FEE HELP provider and may or may not become so in the future.